Menu

 This post covers:

-Will BMX Build Muscle?
+Will Riding BMX Build Muscle?

-Yes, BMX will help build muscle but only in some areas of the body.
+Yes, BMX will help build muscle, but only in some areas of the body.

-For instance, when I did arm curls at the gym, I couldn’t believe how strong my biceps are.
-And that comes from all the pulling you do when riding your bike.
-Your forearms also get strong (but not necessarily crazy strong).
+For instance, when I did arm curls at the gym, I couldn’t believe how strong my biceps were.

 bmx forearms exercise